-The Medical Welfare Room is located in the Hub and provides a service to all students and staff who are unwell, injured or who have any medical or welfare concerns.
+The Medical Welfare Room is located in the LINC and provides a service to all students and staff who are unwell, injured or who have any medical or welfare concerns.

-If students feel unwell during the school day, they should report to the Medical Welfare Assistant, Mrs Durcan.
+If students feel unwell during the academy day, they should report to the Medical Welfare Assistant, Ms Harvey.

-School policy states that students should not phone home themselves and ask parents to pick them up.
-If, after assessment going home is the right option then the school will make the phone call to parents/carers.
-When reporting to the Medical Welfare room, a note is required from teachers during lesson time; when returning to class a note will also be given.
-The school supports all students who have medical conditions.
+Academy policy states that students should not phone home themselves and ask parents to pick them up.
+If, after assessment going home is the right option then the academy will make the phone call to parents/carers.
+When reporting to the Medical Welfare room, a note or yellow card is required from teachers during lesson time; when returning to class a note will also be given.
+The academy supports all students who have medical conditions.

-If medication needs to be taken in school, written parental consent is required.
-Forms can be obtained from the Medical Welfare room.
-Without written consent, medication will not be administered.
-All medication needs to be in its original Pharmaceutical box, complete with the student’s name, dosage, labels, instructions and expiry date.
-All medications are securely locked away and no more than one week’s supply should be sent to school.
-A record of self-administration times (under supervision) will be recorded in the medical room.
-Pain relief medication, i.e. aspirin, paracetamol etc. will not be administered to pupils,.
+If medication needs to be taken in the Academy, forms can be obtained from Reception or accessed in the DSAMAT Administration of Medicines Policy.
+All medications are securely locked away and no more than one week’s supply should be sent to the academy.
+A record of administration times will be maintained in the medical room.
 Asthma inhalers may be carried by the student, a spare labelled one may also be kept in the medical room.
 EpiPen and Diabetic medication can also be stored in the Medical Welfare room.

-All medication to be administered must be brought in by the parent/carer and any out of date medication should be collected by parents for disposal.
+All medication to be administered must be brought in by the parent/carer and any out of date medication should be collected by parents/carers for disposal.

-The Welfare Assistant welcomes information from parents regarding their child’s medical issues and is always happy to discuss this either by telephone or a meeting in school.
-Please contact Mrs Durcan on 01582 679400 ext.
-274
+The Welfare Assistant welcomes information from parents regarding their child’s medical issues and is always happy to discuss this either by telephone or a meeting in the academy.
+Please contact Ms Harvey on 01582 679400 ext.
+242

-The Community Health School Nurse comes into school for a weekly drop-in session.
-This will be held in the Hub every Monday at 1.30pm.
+The Community Health School Nurse comes into the academy for a weekly drop-in session.
+This will be held in the LINC every Wednesday at 1:30pm.
 The drop in session can offer advice to students on difficulties such as health, diet, relationships, smoking, alcohol and signpost to other external agencies if needed.
-Our School Nurse is Beverley Daniels.
+The Academy Nurse is Beverley Daniels.